wanelo/wanelo.github.io/_drafts/lazy-object-mapping-with-restkit.md

 title: Lazy Object Mapping with RestKit
 ---

-In Wanelo iOS Application, we use RestKit to consume RESTful APIs.
-It's one of the few libraries that we've been able to use without any modications since the first version of Wanelo.
+In the Wanelo iOS application, we use RestKit to consume RESTful APIs.
+It's one of the few libraries that we've been able to use without any modifications since the first version of Wanelo.
 In this post I'll try to explain how we used Objective-C runtime to lazily map API responses into Obj-C objects using RestKit's object mapping.

 <div style="float: right; margin: 20px">
     <img src="/assets/lazy_object_mapping_with_restkit/trending_products.png" alt="Your alt text" title="Trending products grid"/>
 </div>

-## Problem
+## The Problem

-While developing our internal API for Wanelo's native iOS & Android applications, our approach is to provide not only the data they need for their current state but also for their possible future states.
-For example in trending products view only product image is needed but the API also includes information about each product (e.g. price, title) which is displayed only if the client navigates to the detail view of this product.
-The goal is to not keep the user staring into an activity indicator and to reduce number of HTTP calls made which have an overhead especially on mobile networks.
+While developing our internal API for Wanelo's native iOS and Android applications, our approach was to provide not only the data the apps need for their current state but also data for possible future states.
+For example, in the Trending products view, only the product image is needed but the API also includes information about each product (e.g., price, title) which is displayed only if the client navigates to the detail view of the product.
+The goal is to keep the app feeling fast, and to reduce the number of HTTP calls made which have an overhead, especially on mobile networks.

-However this also meant that the application was blocking the user while it was mapping the information that wouldn't be displayed immediately.
-Especially for large API responses this caused a significant delay.
-For example mapping trending products API response on an iPhone 4s was taking more than 1 second.
+However this also meant that the application was blocking the user while it was mapping information that wouldn't be displayed immediately.
+For large API responses, this caused a significant delay.
+For example, mapping the Trending products API response on an iPhone 4S was taking longer than 1 second.

 ## Solution

-What we needed was a way to map only immediately needed fields of an object and map the rest of the fields only when they are accessed.
-Let's consider how our trending products grid and product class look like:
+What we needed was a way to map only the immediately needed fields of an object, and map the rest of the fields when they are accessed.
+Here's what our Trending products grid and product class looks like: